Join a FREE Travel Info Session

 Membership Participation on these tours is a benefit for active members of our museum partners.
 During the registration process, you will be asked about your membership status with your affiliated museum.
 If you are not a current member, you will have a chance to activate your membership.

 Participation Tour sizes are limited to 28 participants unless otherwise noted.
 Trips entail considerable walking including over uneven terrain.
 Participants need to be in good health, be able to keep up with the group, be able to experience group and cultural differences with grace.
 Please let us know if you have any physical conditions that may require special attention while on tour.
+For more information please see our FAQ page.

 Cancellations All cancellations must be received by Jewish Heritage Travel in writing.
 Cancellations received 120 days or more prior to departure: full refund less nonrefundable deposits, per person; 119–90 days prior to departure: 50% refund per person after nonrefundable deposits.
 89–0 days before departure: no refund.